Experience the Metaverse on a Spatial Reality Display

 - Wearing glasses around other people is awkward and non-social.

 After reviewing many of the Amazon reviews of 3D television, I have come to the conclusion that the social animal we call the human really does not like wearing glasses.
 From people complaining about the price to the fact that prescription glasses do not fit an unconscious amount of people complaining about headaches - it's safe to assume that the glasses are a main factor.

 As we move into the age of the metaverse, Facebook, ahem, Meta, is claiming that the next frontier revolves around the Oculus VR headsets.
 A world in which you can immerse yourself and become a Windows Phone Avatar.
 What if we are making the same mistake with VR that we did with 3D televisions?

-Unfortunately, the public still holds a largely hands-off attitude towards virtual reality.
+Unfortunately, the public still holds a largely hands-off attitude toward virtual reality.
 In fact, a recent survey by YouGov reveals that users just aren’t that interested in the metaverse or VR technology.
 The survey results note only 36% show an interest in the metaverse.
-Even more telling is the 72% stating they have no plans to wear a VR headset within the next year.
+Even more, telling is that 72% stated they have no plans to wear a VR headset within the next year.
 These aren’t the numbers of a technology poised to quickly go viral.

 A Better Technology Right Under Our Eyes

-A spatial reality display is an LCD display that is covered with a micro optical lens that divides the image into the left and the right eyes that allows for stereoscopic viewing.
+A spatial reality display is an LCD display that is covered with a micro-optical lens that divides the image into the left and the right eyes that allows for stereoscopic viewing.
 The best part about the experience is that the viewer does not have to wear any glasses.
-Instead, the display has a high-speed vision sensor which follows your eye movements down to the millisecond.
+Instead, the display has a high-speed vision sensor that follows your eye movements down to the millisecond.